kyphan38/web/assets/docs/technical/os - ongoing/2-memory/4-demand-paging.md

 When the process is scheduled again, the OS restarts the instruction that caused the page fault

-# Summary: What happens on memory access
+## Summary: What Happens on Memory Access

 CPU issues a load to a VA for code or data:
 - Checks the CPU cache first